 - By the deadline stated in the invitation, applicants must submit the completed online application form to the undergraduate advising office.
 See link above for access to the application form.

 - By the stated deadline, applicants must submit a 1-page (400-500 words) personal statement as part of the application form.

-- By the stated deadline, applicants must schedule and complete an interview with the Geography Undergraduate Adviser.
+- After the stated deadline, applicants will be contacted to schedule and complete an interview with the Geography Undergraduate Advising Office.
 The interview will pertain to the applicant’s intellectual interests and experiences in independent research and collaborative work.